Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 Alternatives to ceramic braces

-If you’re after an even more discreet way to straighten your teeth, there is the option of invisible braces such as Invisalign.
+If you're after an even more discreet way to straighten your teeth, there is the option of invisible braces such as Invisalign and Candid.
 These use a different system consisting of a series of clear plastic aligners which fit over the teeth.

 These are a great alternative to ceramic braces since they are almost completely invisible to the casual observer with the added bonus of being removable.
 However, you must have the self-control to wear them for 20-22 hours per day.